2008 Best of Kansas City

 Russian people know hats.
 When I was growing up® almost every Soviet citizen owned some variation of a fur hat.
 You could tell a person social status by the hat: the cheapest ones were made out of rabbit fur and more expensive ones were made out of fox, wolf, sable, mink, beaver (yeah, I said beaver), etc. The typical Russian hat style is ushanka, which simply means a hat with ear-flaps.

-Many years ago my Father had a muskrat hat custom made which at that time was very expensive, several time his monthly wages.
+Many years ago my Father had a muskrat hat custom made which at that time was very expensive, several times his monthly wages.
 I have to say that we got our money’s worth because I still own this hat and occasionally wear it to work to the delight of my co-workers.

 And no, my cat is still alive: